 Once again we want to congratulate our latest alumni:

-- Tobias Murböck: Growth and Characterization of Phtalocyanine thin films and their metallization (Diplom Thesis)
+Characterization of thin films of organic semiconductors and their

 Since the end of decembre 2010 the offices of our group are no longer in Renthof 5, but in Renthof 7, 2nd floor.
 Detailed information about room numbers of single members is presented in "Members".